 Judging is always conducted by experienced public relations professionals outside of the Las Vegas market.
 Each entry receives two scores.
-If the two judges return more than a 15 point spread on an entry, a third judge will score and the entry’s final score will be an average of the three scores.
-Outlier scores may be thrown out.
+If the two judges return more than a 15 point spread on an entry, a third judge will score and the entry’s final score will be an average of the two higher scores.

 Pinnacle Awards entries are judged on individual merit.
 It is not a competition between entries.
 Rather, judging is handled using a grading system where truly exceptional work is worthy of a Pinnacle, outstanding work receives an Award of Excellence, and meritorious work receives an Award of Merit.
 There may be multiple winners at each level or no winners at all.

 A brief description of the organization, description of the program or project, why the program or project fits into the entry category, when the program or project was undertaken, entrant’s role in the program or project, the purpose of the program or project and how it benefited or is benefiting the organization.